Ruby Bhatia

-Ruby Bhatia (born November 1, 1973) is a Canadian actress, VJ, and television show host.
+Ruby Bhatia (born November 1, 1973) is a Canadian actress, VJ, and television show host based in India.

 Early life and background

 Bhatia was born to Canadian parents Harbans and Premlata Bhatia.
 She was adopted at the age of 3 years by her uncle and aunt Prem Krishan and Saroj Bhatia.
 She was raised in Ajax, Ontario, a suburb of Toronto, where she studied at Archbishop Denis O'Connor Catholic High School.
 She won the Miss India Canadian Peagant.
 She was also a contestant at Femina Miss India 1994, where Aishwarya Rai and Sushmita Sen finished at the top.
 She studied ballet, tap, jazz and modern dance from the Toronto branch of the Royal Academy of Dance, London.

 Career

 Bhatia won the Miss India Canada contest in 1993 and shifted to India in 1994, when she participated in Femina Miss India.
 She went on to become a VJ for Channel V. She hosted BPL Oye! and Filmfare Awards.

 She also co-hosted the Miss World 1996 held at Bangalore with Richard Steinmetz.
 In 1997, she made her television debut with Yeh Hai Raaz but quit the show midway being replaced by Deepti Bhatnagar.

 Later, she appeared in several Hindi serials such as Kasautii Zindagii Kay as well as in movies.